Harsha5-max/Task-2/README.md

 # BharatIntern Task-2 : Titanic Classification

 I am thrilled to share that I have successfully completed a comprehensive data science task as part of the BharatIntern program.
 The task involved developing a sophisticated system to predict the likelihood of survival during the Titanic sinking disaster, focusing on crucial factors such as socio-economic status, age, and gender, among others.

-This project aims to predict whether a person would survive the sinking of the Titanic based on various factors such as socio-economic status, age, gender, and more.
-The system utilizes machine learning techniques to make predictions.

 Description: